wesleyduff/Blog-and-Tutorials/src/Beginner/how_does_the_web_work/README.md

   - manages how messages are broken down into smaller packages, then transmitted, then put back together on the other side.
 - IP (Internet Protocol)
   - Route the packackets created by the TCP to the correct location.
+- Who created TCP/IP?
+  - The Defense Advanced Research Projects Agency (DARPA) : the research branch of the U.S. Department of Defense
+  - When?
+1970
+  - Why?
+Created the model for ARPANET : A wide area network the preceded the internet.
+  - Originally designed for the Unix system
+  - Now?
+The model is now maintained by the Internet Engineering Task Force.

+### DNS : Domain Name Service
+- Like an address book for websites
+- Type in a website in your browser and these things happen
+  - The browsser looks at the DNS
+  - The real address is found
+  - The request is then sent to the correct location and the website is returned.

+### HTTP : Hyper Text Transfer Protocol
+- defines the language in which clients and servers talk to eachother